foobaz/lossypng/README.md

 The algorithm in lossypng works best on direct color images.
 Indexed color images with a color palette are compressed using an alternative algorithm.
-Passing the -c option will convert an image to 32-bit color and use direct color compression, which may produce better results.
-Pass the -g option with grayscale images to ensure they use direct grayscale instead of a palette.

 Images with a lot of flat colors will not compress well with lossypng and may even increase in size.
 These images are already well-quantized.
 Photographic